Securing Tomorrow’s Grid: FERC Acts on Low Impact, Virtualization, and Supply Chains

 • Risk assessments must be more accurate and complete, ensuring that gaps are identified before equipment is deployed.

-• NERC has only 18 months to deliver responsive modifications.
+• NERC has 18 months to deliver responsive modifications.

 Commissioner Q&A